lsimkins/larvelessboot-kickstart/README.md

-## Kickstarter - A Personal Bootstrap Project Used to Kickstart Development
+## Kickstarter - A Personal Bootstrap Project

-This project is always a work in progress.
+This is a personal project used to kickstart my presonal projects.
+It is always a work in progress.

 ### Uses:
 - Laravel v3.1.8